What is a URL Shortener?

 It’s so simple, yet most of the link shortening services don’t let you do it…

 You create a shortened link and share it across 12 different networks, then one day down the road, the page your link points to is taken down.
 Good luck finding and changing all those old links… You’re screwed!

 Not anymore.
 With Rebrandly, you own your links.
 If you want to change out the destination URL, you can.
 It takes just a couple of seconds and those 12 links you shared all those months ago will automatically update.
 Crisis averted.

 Here’s a great example of how to use link swapping in conjunction with your Instagram bio so you can direct traffic to your latest blog post without having to change the Instagram website link every time:

 When to use a URL Shortener

-Obviously, there is a cost to opening up a new browser window, plugging in the name of your favorite URL shortener (that’s us, right?), and copy-pasting a new link in, just to share it once.
+Obviously, there is a cost to opening up a new browser window, plugging in the name of your favourite URL shortener (that’s us, right?), and copy-pasting a new link in, just to share it once.

 I get it, it’s a little annoying.
 But there are ways to speed this up, such as a Chrome plugin or iPhone app.

 Nonetheless, there are times when you should use a URL shortener – and times when you shouldn’t.

 Use a URL shortener when you need to track the efforts of a social post or campaign.
 This is worthwhile when a link is sending traffic to your site, but especially when it’s not.

 For example, maybe you send out 100 tweets linking to curated content each month.
 This is content which points followers to some of your favorite industry resources.
 Did anyone like that content?
 You can find out simply by checking the stats in your URL shortener.
 You’ll be able to easily spot your top performers.

 You should use a URL shortener: